 - 2 green cardamoms / elaichi

-- Squeeze off the water and rinse them in lot of water and repeat squeezing them.
+- Squeeze off the water and rinse them in lot of water.
+Repeat squeezing them.
 Make sure there is no water left in the chunks.
 If you desire you can cut the chunks to half or use them as it is.

-- Add marinated soya chunks, coriander and mint leaves and fry everything well till the raw smell of the ginger garlic goes away, around 5 minutes.
-Stir well to prevent burning.
-If needed use a little more oil.
+- Add marinated soya chunks, coriander and mint leaves.
+Fry everything well till the raw smell of the ginger garlic goes away.

 - Add the ground coconut paste or yogurt if using yogurt as a substitute to coconut paste.

 - Then add red chili powder, garam masala, coriander powder.
 Mix and fry well for about 3 to 5 minutes, till you begin to get a nice aroma.

 - Pour water just enough to make a good amount of kurma gravy.
 Adjust salt as needed.

 - Simmer and cook till you get the desired consistency of gravy, for about 5 minutes.